 - Interested in organic farming?
 The U.S. Department of Agriculture's National Organic Program works to ensure the integrity of USDA organic products in the U.S. and throughout the world.

 - Farm Beginnings is a farmer-led, community based training and support program aimed at getting more farmers on the land farming sustainably.

 - The Natural Resources Conservation Service's Seasonal High Tunnel Initiative is a voluntary program that provides financial and technical assistance to agricultural producers.

 - Want to sell your food at a farmers market in Minneapolis?
-Apply for a market distributor license (pdf).
+Learn more about becoming a vendor.